suzaku-io/suzaku/doc/contributor/README.md

 ## Workflow

-This the general workflow for contributing to Suzaku.
+This is the general workflow for contributing to Suzaku.

 1. You should always perform your work in its own Git branch (a "topic branch").
 The branch should be given a descriptive name that explains its intent.

-2. When the feature or fix is completed you should [squash](https://help.github.com/articles/about-pull-request-merges/) your commits into a one (per useful change) and open a [Pull Request](https://help.github.com/articles/about-pull-requests/) on GitHub.
+2. When the feature or fix is completed you should [squash](https://help.github.com/articles/about-pull-request-merges/) your commits into a one (per useful change), [rebase](https://help.github.com/articles/about-git-rebase/) it against the original branch and open a [Pull Request](https://help.github.com/articles/about-pull-requests/) on GitHub.
 Squashing commits keeps the version history clean and clutter free.
 Typically your PR should target the `master` branch, but there may be other work-in-progress branches that you can also target in your PR.
 This is especially true if you have originally branched from such a WIP branch.

 3. The Pull Request should be reviewed by the maintainers.
 Independent contributors can also participate in the review process, and are encouraged to do so.
 There is also an automated CI build that checks that your PR is compiling ok and